MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Remove-Job.md

 Warning       : {}
 StateChanged  :

 The third command uses a **Remove-Job** command to remove the job from the current session.
-To generate the command, you can copy and paste the *InstanceID* value from the object display.To copy a value in the Windows PowerShell console, use the mouse to select the value, and then press Enter to copy it.
+To generate the command, you can copy and paste the *InstanceID* value from the object display.To copy a value in the PowerShell console, use the mouse to select the value, and then press Enter to copy it.
 To paste a value, right-click.
 PS C:\> Remove-Job -InstanceID dce2ee73-f8c9-483e-bdd7-a549d8687eed
 ```